San Jose Sharks Logo

 San Jose Sharks LogoSan Jose Sharks Logo PNG

-The San Jose Sharks California logo contains the hockey club’s mascot, a shark, depicted at the moment of the battle fuse.
-It symbolizes strength and assertiveness, the ability to go to the end in their quest for victory, characteristic of the team’s playing style.
+The California team’s San Jose Sharks logo features the hockey club’s mascot, a shark depicted in a moment of battle fervor.
+The shark symbolizes strength and assertiveness, the ability to go to the end in pursuit of victory, which is characteristic of the team’s playing style.

 San Jose Sharks: Brand overview